chintanboghara/AWS-EC2-Instance-Creation-with-Vault-Secrets-Integration/README.md

 }
 ```

+Ensure the secret includes a key like `username` for use as a tag.

 ### EC2 Instance Configuration

-Modify the `ami` value to use your preferred AMI ID and adjust other properties as needed:
+The EC2 instance uses a specified AMI and instance type.
+Update the `ami` to a valid ID for your region, and adjust properties as needed:

 ```hcl
 resource "aws_instance" "my_instance" {
   ami           = "ami-053b0d53c279acc90"